XazZzy0/9457_Library/README.md

 -----------------------------------------------------------------------------------------------------------------------------

-I do not approve of the stance that competition robotics has taken with the "plug and play" open-source libraries and I believe it goes against the student-centered policies (especially since many students cannot write these functions themselves, demonstrate the concepts, or even provide a proper reason as to why they would use someone elses library) (See below for general REC ruling)
+As a older member of the VEX community, I do not approve of the stance that competition robotics has taken with the "plug and play" open-source libraries and I believe it goes against the student-centered policies (especially since many students cannot write these functions themselves, demonstrate the concepts, or even provide a proper reason as to why they would use someone elses library).
+(See below for general REC ruling)
 - "Students use a custom library developed by another team, but cannot create their own custom libraries."